 Irrigation of the ear with warm and cool air or water will ellicit a sensation of dizziness/vertigo & provoke eye movements known as nystagmus.

-Accurate measurement of the nystagmus by our vestibular scientists help to ascertain if one of the inner ear balance organs are malfunctioning.
+Accurate measurement of the nystagmus by our vestibular scientists help to ascertain if the inner ear balance organs are malfunctioning.

 Video Head Impulse Test (vHIT)